Welcome to Vested: US investing & RSUs for Indians

 Almost every guide online assumes you're American.

 The "tax-efficient ETF allocation" article doesn't mention that the dividends you receive will be hit by 25% US withholding.
-The Reddit thread on "what to do with my RSUs" doesn't mention the LRS limit, schedule FA disclosure, or that your "long-term capital gains" are classified as unlisted foreign equity under Indian tax law and taxed at your slab rate plus surcharge plus cess.
+The Reddit thread on "what to do with my RSUs" doesn't mention the LRS limit, schedule FA disclosure, or that your "long-term capital gains" are classified as unlisted foreign equity under Indian tax law — taxed at a flat 12.5% (no indexation, no exemption) only after a 24-month hold, and at your slab rate plus surcharge plus cess for anything sold sooner.

 Vested is built for the rest of us.